Detectability and global observer design for 2D Navier-Stokes equations with uncertain inputs: Introduction

 \section{Introduction}

 Navier-Stokes Equation (NSE)

-is a basic mathematical model of fluid dynamics: it describes evolution of fluid's velocity vector-field $\vu$ and scalar pressure field $p$ as a function of initial and boundary conditions, input $\vf$ and coefficent $\nu>0$.
+is a basic mathematical model of fluid dynamics: it describes evolution of fluid's velocity vector-field $\vu$ and scalar pressure field $p$ as a function of initial and boundary conditions, input $\vf$ and coefficient $\nu>0$.
 NSE has applications in biology, weather prediction, energy forecasting to name a few.
 It also serves as a mathematical model of turbulence: yet an open problem in 3D, in 2D NSE is used to study turbulence and, in particular, to reveal its connection to \textit{deterministic chaos}~\cite{NSE-Turbulence-book2001}.
-Indeed, for certain $\nu$ and $\vf$ NSE~\eqref{eq:NSEintro} has a one-dimensional \textit{attractor}, which is globally exponentially stable, e.g. $\vu=0$ for $\vf=0$ and any $\nu>0$.
-However, for small enough $\nu>0$ and some destabilizing inputs\footnote{e.g. Kolmogorov forcing considered below in Section~\ref{sec:experiments}} $\vf$ NSE's attractor could be a multidimensional manifold (see~\cite{NSE-Turbulence-book2001,ilyin2006sharp} for dimension estimates), moreover, the attractor could also be chaotic, i.e. initially close-by trajectories might diverge over time on the attractor.
-For such destabilizing inputs classical control problems, e.g. observer design, become challenging especially when attractor's structure depends on input $\vf$, and the latter is not known a priori.
+Indeed, for certain $\nu$ and $\vf$ NSE~\eqref{eq:NSEintro} has the unique \textit{attractor}, which is globally exponentially stable, e.g. $\vu=0$ for $\vf=0$ and any $\nu>0$.
+However, for small enough $\nu>0$ and a destabilising input $\vf$, NSE's attractor could be a multidimensional manifold (e.g.~\cite{NSE-Turbulence-book2001,ilyin2006sharp}), moreover, the attractor could also be chaotic, i.e. initially close-by trajectories might diverge over time on the attractor.
+For such destabilising inputs classical control problems, e.g. observer design, become challenging, as was noted in~\cite{vazquez2005closed}, especially when attractor's structure depends on an uncertain input $\vf$.